Hierarchical sparse Cholesky decomposition with applications to high-dimensional spatio-temporal filtering: Numerical comparison

 To complete our state-space model \eqref{eq:obs}-\eqref{eq:evol}, we assumed $\bQ_{t;i,j} = 0.2 \exp(-\|\bs_i - \bs_j\|/0.15)$, we randomly selected $n_t = n/10 = 96$ observation indices at each $t$, and we took the initial moments $\bfmu_{0|0}$ and $\bfSigma_{0|0}$ to be the corresponding sample moments from a long simulation from \eqref{eq:Lorenz04-1}.
 We simulated 40 datasets from the state-space model, each at $T=20$ time steps, and for each of the four exponential-family likelihoods, using $\tau^2=0.2$ in the Gaussian case.

+Section S4 contains sample trajectories from this Lorenz model and shows that the trajectories can be successfully recovered using the EKVL filter (Algorithm \ref{alg:eKVLfilter}), even based on non-Gaussian data.

-For each data set obtained in this way, we applied the three filtering methods described in Section \ref{sec:simul-general}.
-We used $N=39$, and for the EKVL filter (Algorithm \ref{alg:eKVLfilter}) we set $J=2$, $M=7$, and $\lvert \sx_\jm \rvert$ equal to 5, 5, 5, 5, 6, 6, 6, respectively, for $m=0, 1, \dots, M-1$, and $\lvert \sx_\jM\rvert \leq 1$.
+For each simulated data set, we applied the three filtering methods described in Section \ref{sec:simul-general}.
+We used $\condsetN=39$, and for the EKVL filter we set $J=2$, $M=7$, and $\lvert \sx_\jm \rvert$ equal to 5, 5, 5, 5, 6, 6, 6, respectively, for $m=0, 1, \dots, M-1$, and $\lvert \sx_\jM\rvert \leq 1$.
 The average scores over the 40 simulations are shown in Figure \ref{fig:lorenz-scores}.
 Our method (HV) compared favorably to the low-rank filter and provided excellent approximation accuracy as evidenced by very low RRMSPE and dLS scores.